ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: ALAC (Apple Lossless Audio Codec)

-Initialization: The `Private Data` contains ALAC's magic cookie (both the codec specific configuration as well as the optional channel layout information).
+Initialization: The `CodecPrivate` contains ALAC's magic cookie (both the codec specific configuration as well as the optional channel layout information).
 Its format is described in the "Magic Cookie" defined in [@!ALAC].

 ### A_ATRAC/AT1